deverka/moonbeam_subquery_tutorial/README.md

 - [Typescript](https://www.typescriptlang.org/) are required to compile project and define types.

 - Both SubQuery CLI and generated Project have dependencies and require [Node](https://nodejs.org/en/).

+- You will also need Yarn or NPM and Docker.

 #### Install the SubQuery CLI